pjanul/pymgal/doc/source/models.rst

 PyMGal supports various model types from different works.
 Below is a list of models that were created as a result of the EzGal package.
 They are BC03 from  Bruzual & Chalot (2003), M05 from Maraston (2005), CB07 from Charlot & Bruzual (2007), BaSTI from Percival et al. (2009), C09 from Conroy et al. (2009) and P2 for the PEGASE2 set from Fioc & Rocca-Volmerange (1997).

+In addition to simple stellar population (SSP) models, complex stellar population models (CSP) with more complex star formation history are also supported.
+These can include exponentially decaying formation, constant formation, or a constant burst in formation.

 For more details on these, consult the EzGal paper.
 If you'd like to download EzGal models, you can access them here: http://www.baryons.org/ezgal/download.php.
 Make sure to cite the EzGal authors and model authors.